NicholasMamo/dwarna/README.md

 	chmod +x tools/restore.sh
 	./tools/erase.sh -p backup p2320 p2321

+See [REST API README.md](https://github.com/NicholasMamo/dwarna/tree/master/rest) for instructions to erase research partners from backups on deletion.

 ## Running the tests

 To run the unit tests, use the `tests.sh` script: